My husband and I don’t celebrate Valentine’s Day.

 Most importantly, treat him the way you want to be treated.

-Address your problems out loud, don’t make compromises when they’re going to rob you of your true self and express your frustrations when they are founded.
+Address your problems out loud, don’t make compromises when they’re going to rob you of your true self, and express your frustrations when they are found.
 Conflict is part of a relationship – it is how you decide to deal with them that will determine your love course.

 Finally, don’t wait for some special occasion to show love.